krobertson/deb-s3/README.md

   deb-s3 upload FILES

 Options:
   -a, [--arch=ARCH]                            # The architecture of the package in the APT repository.
-      [--sign=SIGN]                     # Sign the Release file.
-Use --sign with your key ID to use a specific key.
   -p, [--preserve-versions]                    # Whether to preserve other versions of a package in the repository when uploading one.
+  -l, [--lock]                                 # Whether to check for an existing lock on the repository to prevent simultaneous updates
+      [--fail-if-exists]                       # Whether to overwrite any existing package that has the same filename in the pool or the same name and version in the manifest.
   -b, [--bucket=BUCKET]                        # The name of the S3 bucket to upload to.
+      [--prefix=PREFIX]                        # The path prefix to use when storing on S3.
+  -o, [--origin=ORIGIN]                        # The origin to use in the repository Release file.
+      [--suite=SUITE]                          # The suite to use in the repository Release file.
   -c, [--codename=CODENAME]                    # The codename of the APT repository.
                                                # Default: stable
   -m, [--component=COMPONENT]                  # The component of the APT repository.
                                                # Default: main
-      [--access-key-id=ACCESS_KEY]      # The access key for connecting to S3.
+      [--access-key-id=ACCESS_KEY_ID]          # The access key for connecting to S3.
-      [--secret-access-key=SECRET_KEY]  # The secret key for connecting to S3.
+      [--secret-access-key=SECRET_ACCESS_KEY]  # The secret key for connecting to S3.
-      [--prefix=PREFIX]                 # The path prefix to use when storing on S3.
+      [--endpoint=ENDPOINT]                    # The region endpoint for connecting to S3.
+                                               # Default: s3.amazonaws.com
+      [--proxy-uri=PROXY_URI]                  # The URI of the proxy to send service requests through.
+      [--use-ssl]                              # Whether to use HTTP or HTTPS for request transport.
+                                               # Default: true
   -v, [--visibility=VISIBILITY]                # The access policy for the uploaded files.
 Can be public, private, or authenticated.
                                                # Default: public
+      [--sign=SIGN]                            # Sign the Release file when uploading a package, or when verifying it after removing a package.
+Use --sign with your key ID to use a specific key.
+      [--gpg-options=GPG_OPTIONS]              # Additional command line options to pass to GPG when signing.
+  -e, [--encryption]                           # Use S3 server side encryption.
+  -q, [--quiet]                                # Doesn't output information, just returns status appropriately.
+  -C, [--cache-control=CACHE_CONTROL]          # Add cache-control headers to S3 objects.

 Uploads the given files to a S3 bucket as an APT repository.
 ```